FabianoEger/tago-documentation/dashboard.rst

 Dashboard
 #########

-A dashboard is where you place your widgets to visualize and interact with data, in realtime.
+A dashboard is where you place your widgets to visualize and interact with data, in real time.
 All your dashboards are listed on the sidebar of Tago.

 .. image:: _static/dashboard/dashboard_list.png